By Stef Lauer

 With or without blue skies and sunshine, the coastal route along the north east is certainly one of the most picturesque in Scotland.
 The colourful little villages dotted along steep rocks and looking out to the forces of the North Sea still depict local life of time gone by.

-If you’re keen to experience a bit of life on the north coast and cover a bit of walking in the North West Highlands at the same time, why not have a look at our Self Guided trip to Cape Wrath and the Far North of Scotland.
+If you’re keen to experience a bit of life on the north coast and cover a bit of walking in the North West Highlands at the same time, why not have a look at our North Coast 500 Trip.